Skip to main content

 To get started, all developers will make use of the following components:

-• Wallet: You need a non-custodial wallet to store an NFT in testnet mode.
+• Wallet: You need a non-custodial wallet to store an NFT in Testnet mode.

 • Repository: We’ll use a ready-made template designed specifically for you.